xcore/sc_multi_uart/doc/example_applications.rst

     * Modify 8 bit port assignment of UART RX from ``XS1_PORT_8A`` to ``XS1_PORT_8C``
     * Modify external clock refernce from ``XS1_PORT_1F`` to ``XS1_PORT_1L``

 The module requires 8-bit ports for both UART transmit and UART receive ports.
-Upon selection of an appropriate type of connector, the port declarations for the multi-uart component are derived automatically.
+Upon selection of an appropriate type of connector, the port declarations for the Multi UART component are derived automatically.

-Hardware Settings
+Hardware settings
 -----------------

-Voltage Levels
+Voltage levels
 ++++++++++++++

-The XA-SK-UART8 Slice Card has two options for uart signalling levels:
+The XA-SK-UART8 sliceCARD has two options for uart signalling levels:
     * CMOS TTL
     * RS-232

-By default, this Slice Card uses the RS-232 levels.
-In order to use the CMOS TTL levels, short J3 pins (25-26) of the Slice Card.
+By default, this sliceCARD uses the RS-232 levels.
+In order to use the CMOS TTL levels, short J3 pins (25-26) of the sliceCARD.
 All 8 UART channels must use the same voltage setting.

-Uart Header Connections
+UART header connections
 +++++++++++++++++++++++

-When using the RS-232 levels, UART device pins must be connected to J4 of XA-SK-UART8 Slice Card.
+When using the RS-232 levels, UART device pins must be connected to J4 of XA-SK-UART8 sliceCARD.

-When using TTL levels, UART device pins must be connected to J3 of Multi-UART Slice Card (along with J3 25-26 pins shorted).
-UART information of XA-SK-UART8 Slice Card is as follows:
+When using TTL levels, UART device pins must be connected to J3 of Multi UART sliceCARD (along with J3 25-26 pins shorted).
+UART information of XA-SK-UART8 sliceCARD is as follows:

 .. image:: images/XA-SK-UART8-SquareConnected.png
     :align: center

 .. _table_connector_breakout:

-XA-SK-UART8 Slice Card for Demo Applications
+XA-SK-UART8 sliceCARD for demo applications

 =================== ===================== =====================
 **UART Identifier** **J3/J4 Pin no.(TX)** **J3/J4 Pin no.(RX)**